xcryptclub/xCryptToken/docs/CustomLockable.md

 ### revertIfLocked

-Validates this transfer against the locking list.
+Reverts this transfer if the benficiary is in the locking list.

 ```js
 modifier revertIfLocked(address _beneficiary) internal